• Skip to main content

 You are going to be utilizing your light to illuminate your sights.
 As long as your sight alignment and sight picture is on-point and accurate in well-lit environments, shooting in low light shouldn’t be a significant change.

-One of the most fundamentally different aspects of low light shooting are the techniques you will be utilizing.
+One of the most fundamentally different aspects of low-light shooting is the techniques you will utilize.

 pistol mounted light